-The Board of Supervisors are holding off on pursuing a Rail to Trail project in Northampton Township after hearing public comment from residents and people from neighboring communities at Wednesday night's meeting.
+The Board of Supervisors are holding off on pursuing a Rail to Trail project in Northampton Township after hearing public comment from residents and people form neighboring communities at Wednesday night's meeting.

 The supervisors were considering passing a motion to contact SEPTA to see what the transportation authority's plans were for the rail.